Adamo08/encryption-decryption/README.md

 # Cryptography Algorithms

-This repository contains implementations of various encryption and decryption algorithms in different programming languages (JAVA/Python).
+This repository contains implementations of various encryption and decryption algorithms in different programming languages (```JAVA``` and ```Python```).
 The goal is to provide simple and easy-to-understand code for educational and practical purposes.

 ## Algorithms Included